 The stamp duty holiday explained

-The stamp duty holiday began on 8 July 2020 and is set to run until 31 March 2021.
-Under the new rules, stamp duty is no longer payable on the first £500,000 of a property.
+The stamp duty holiday began on 8 July 2020 and is set to run until 30 June 2021, when the normal stamp duty rates will be staggered back into effect.
+During the stamp duty holiday, stamp duty has not been payable on the first £500,000 of a property.

 Calculating Stamp Duty Land Tax

 When you buy a property in England or Northern Ireland, a tax called Stamp Duty Land Tax (SDLT) is applied, which is payable to HMRC.
 Usually stamp duty is payable on any property worth more than £125,000 (or £300,000 for first time buyers) but under the stamp duty holiday, this threshold was increased to £500,000.